 The Careers support at Thriftwood incorporates information, services and providers which are relevant to the specific cognitive and communication needs of our students.
 With such a range of needs, abilities and future ambitions at Thriftwood this guidance is varied and relates to Day Centres, further education providers, work experience and supported employment.

-We offer real life ‘work’ experiences for our students through our business and enterprise curriculum, special internal work placements if applicable and visits to a variety of local employers and the community coming in to school.
+We offer real experiences of work for our students through our business and enterprise activities, visits to a variety of local employers and the community coming in to school.

 For any queries or to submit a provider access request, please contact the School's Careers Team: